What is e-Waste?

 Many electronic devices create more e-waste.
 Mobile phones play a significant role in this problem.
 They often break down quickly, and people want the latest models.
 Millions of phones are thrown away each year, making e-waste even worse.

 Large appliances, like fridges, washers, and ACs, cause huge problems with e-waste.
-These appliances contain hazardous materials and refrigerants and need special attention when we handle and dispose of them.
+These appliances contain hazardous materials and refrigerants, so we must handle and dispose of them carefully.

-Complex parts like circuit boards in computers and televisions make e-waste more toxic.
+Complex parts like circuit boards in computers and TVs increase the toxicity of e-waste.
 These boards often contain precious metals and harmful substances.
 Careful recycling and removal of these materials are essential to protecting the Environment.

 Toxic Components and Environmental Threats

 Electronic waste is often seen as a “hidden danger.”
-Electronic waste contains several harmful materials that can harm human health and the Environment.
-Lead, a potent neurotoxin in circuit boards, batteries, and cathode ray tubes, is a potent neurotoxin.
-Another dangerous heavy metal is mercury, often found in older displays and fluorescent lamps.
+It contains harmful materials that can harm people and the Environment.
+Lead is a strong neurotoxin.
+It is found in circuit boards, batteries, and cathode ray tubes.
+Mercury is another harmful heavy metal.
+It is often found in older displays and fluorescent lamps.

 Being near these harmful materials can cause health issues.
 The WHO warns of risks to child development, kidney damage, and breathing problems.
-Improperly discarded e-waste can leak toxins into the Environment, contaminating water sources and getting into the food chain.
+Throwing away e-waste the wrong way can release toxins into the Environment.
+These toxins can pollute water sources and enter the food chain.

-E-waste often contains brominated flame retardants (BFRs), which are added to plastics to make them harder to catch fire.
+E-waste often contains brominated flame retardants (BFRs), which are added to plastics to help prevent fires.
 Sadly, BFRs can interrupt how hormones function, affecting growth, reproduction, and metabolism.
 It’s essential to be aware of these risks in e-waste.
-Knowing them lets you handle, recycle, and dispose of e-waste safely, helping protect human health and the Environment.
+Understanding them helps you manage, recycle, and safely dispose of e-waste, protecting both human health and the Environment.

 Impact of Improper e-waste Disposal on the Environment

 Many developing countries burn e-waste.
 This practice releases harmful substances into the air, adding to air pollution.
 It can harm health, especially for those with breathing problems.
-When e-waste burns, it releases dioxins, furans, and heavy metals, harming the health of nearby people.
+Burning e-waste releases dioxins, furans, and heavy metals, harming the health of people nearby.

-Improperly handling e-waste keeps pollution going, making it challenging to protect our Environment.
-Strict rules and safe recycling are essential, as is educating the public.
-These steps are key to reducing the harm e-waste disposal causes to health and the Environment.
+Improperly handling e-waste perpetuates pollution, making it challenging to protect the Environment.
+Strict rules, safe recycling, and public education are essential.
+These steps lower the harm e-waste disposal does to our health and the Environment.

 E-Waste Management in the United States